Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

 \subsection{Exploiting Variation in Exposure to Wage-Setting Constraints}

-While our framework suggests that firms' exposure to wage-setting constraints affects their responses to demand shocks, there may be other differences across firms that could result in heterogeneous shock responses.
-For instance, a model with heterogeneous labor supply elasticities $\eta_j$ that are negatively correlated with productivity $\Phi_j$ would also result in the estimator $\eta^{\text{CE}}$ being larger for constrained firms.
-We now propose a strategy to causally test for the role of constraints in affecting responses to shocks that allows us to relax the assumption of homogeneous $\eta$ that was implicit in the framework in Section \ref{sec:m_framework_theory}.
+While our framework suggests that firms' exposure to wage-setting constraints affects their responses to demand shocks, other differences across firms may also lead to heterogeneous shock responses.
+For instance, a model with heterogeneous labor supply elasticities $\eta_j$ that are negatively correlated with productivity $\Phi_j$ would also result in the estimator $\eta^{\text{CE}}$ being larger for constrained firms. \footnote{Another possibility is that there exist differences in product market power, which correlate with productivity \citep[e.g.,][]{DeLoeckerEeckhoutUnger2020, Vera2022} and thus the bite of wage-setting constraints.
+If so, firms with greater product-market power would exhibit lower rent-sharing elasticities, as they restrict output expansion to maintain high prices, thereby dampening increases in employment and wages.
+This implies that observed differences in rent-sharing elasticities across constrained and unconstrained firms would be an under-estimate of the true role of wage-setting constraints.
+Notably, however, our labor supply elasticity estimates would not be affected, as unconstrained firms still operate on the labor supply curve.
+Yet another possibility is that firms face different labor adjustment costs \citep[e.g.,][]{DhyneEtAl2024,ChanMattanaSalgadoXu2023}, which limit the extent to which firms can flexibly adjust labor inputs.
+Notably, if firms facing wage-setting constraints also face higher labor adjustment costs, then the latter is expected to counteract the role of the former, which may again yield an under-estimate of the true role of wage-setting constraints.} Such underlying differences in firm-level labor supply elasticities could reflect, e.g., differences in workers' outside options \citep[e.g.,][]{Kline2025}.
+We now propose a strategy to causally test for the role of constraints in affecting responses to shocks that allows us to relax the assumption of homogeneous $\eta$ that was implicit in Section \ref{sec:m_framework_theory}.

 Our identification strategy relies on within-firm variation in exposure to constraints to compare the responsiveness of firms for which the constraint tightens relative to similar firms without changes in the constraints.
 Specifically, we rely on two sources of variation occurring at time~$t^*$: a tightening in the wage floor affecting the constrained status of some firms and an orthogonal demand shock $Z_j$.
 Denote by $\W^{\pre}$ and $\W^{\post}$ the wage floors before and after $t^*$, where $\W^{\post}>\W^{\pre}$.
 Relying on pre-event firm wages $W_{j,t<t^*}$, we define for this exercise three groups of firms.
 We denote by ``CC'' firms that are constrained both at the old and new wage floors ($W_{j,t<t^*} < \W^{\pre} < \W^{\post}$).
 Similarly, ``UC'' firms are not constrained but would be under the new floor ($\W^{\pre} < W_{j,t<t^*} < \W^{\post}$) and ``UU'' are firms ``just'' unconstrained at both wage floor levels ($\W^{\pre} < \W^{\post} < W_{j,t<t^*} < (1+c)\W^{\post}$ for a small $c$).